GRAINS-Corn futures hit decade-high above $8/bushel on global supply concerns

 By Tom Polansek

-CHICAGO, April 18 (Reuters) - Chicago Board of Trade (CBOT) corn futures topped $8 a bushel and reached their highest price in nearly a decade on Monday on concerns over unfavorable U.S. crop weather and the Ukraine war disrupting grain exports.
+CHICAGO, April 18 (Reuters) - Chicago Board of Trade corn futures topped $8 a bushel and reached their highest price in nearly a decade on Monday on concerns over unfavorable U.S. weather slowing plantings and the Ukraine war disrupting grain exports.

-Traders worry chilly weather will slow U.S. crop plantings this spring and could potentially reduce yields at harvest time in the autumn.
+Traders worry chilly weather hampering plantings this spring could potentially contribute to lower yields come harvest time in the autumn.
 Forecasts show "only brief open windows for Midwest planting" through month's end, said Rich Feltes, head of market insights for broker RJ O'Brien.

-Already, planting is off to a sluggish start, with 2% of the crop seeded as of April 10, behind the five-year average of 3%.
-The U.S. Department of Agriculture will issue an update on farmers' progress in a weekly report at 3 p.m.
-CDT (2000 GMT).
+Planting was 4% complete as of Sunday, below the five-year average of 6%, the U.S. Department of Agriculture said in a report issued after CBOT grain markets closed on Monday.
+Analysts surveyed by Reuters expected planting to be 5% complete.

 "It appears some corn will get planted before the end of April, but the war in Ukraine rages on," said Dennis Smith, commodity broker for Archer Financial Services in Chicago.

-U.S. grain production is particularly important this year because the war in Ukraine has thrown doubt on its plantings and stalled agricultural exports from the Black Sea region, a major global supplier of corn and wheat.
+CBOT wheat Wv1 jumped 24-1/4 cents to $11.28-3/4 a bushel and hit its highest price since March 22.
+Traders worried about unfavorably dry weather hurting hard red winter wheat crops in the southern U.S. Plains.

-Around 1.25 million tonnes of grains and oilseeds are still on commercial vessels blocked in Ukrainian seaports due to Russia's invasion, and part of the cargo may deteriorate in the near future, Ukraine's farm minister was quoted as saying on Friday.
+U.S. grain production is particularly important this year because Russia's invasion of Ukraine has thrown doubt on Ukrainian crop plantings and stalled agricultural exports from the Black Sea region, a major supplier of wheat and corn.

-Wheat futures recovered after the most-active contract Wv1 on Thursday posted its biggest decline in nearly two weeks.
-CBOT markets were closed on Friday.
+Around 1.25 million tonnes of grains and oilseeds are on commercial vessels blocked in Ukrainian seaports, and part of the cargo may deteriorate in the near future, Ukraine's farm minister was quoted as saying on Friday.

-(Reporting by Tom Polansek in Chicago and Enrico Dela Cruz in Manila; Editing by Rashmi Aich, Amy Caren Daniel and Jonathan Oatis)
+(Reporting by Tom Polansek in Chicago.
+Additional reporting by Enrico Dela Cruz in Manila; Editing by Jonathan Oatis and Marguerita Choy)

 ((Thomas.Polansek@thomsonreuters.com; https://twitter.com/tpolansek))